fragrussu/sardunet/README.md

 ```
 4. SARDU-Net is ready for you in `./sardunet`.
 SARDU-Net tools are available here:
 ```
-./sardunet/tools
+./sardunet/ainas
 ```
-while a number of tutorials are available here:
+(*ainas* means *tools* in Sardinian language), while a number of tutorials are available here:
 ```
 ./sardunet/tutorials
 ```